Skip to content

 Ensure You Have Adequate Insurance Protection

 Adequate insurance protection is essential to ensure you’re covered in case of a lawsuit.
-CRES E&O + ClaimPrevent® offers insurance tailored for real estate, so you can get coverage for the risks you face in your business every day.
-This insurance package also gives you access to the CRES legal team 7 days a week.
-You’ll be able to access legal advice from qualified attorneys who understand real estate — helping you to prevent lawsuits.
+CRES real estate E&O + ClaimPrevent® offers insurance tailored for real estate, so you can get coverage for the risks you face in your business every day.
+This insurance package also gives you access to the CRES legal team pre-claim!
+You’ll be able to access legal advice from qualified attorneys who understand real estate and property management — helping you to prevent lawsuits.

-We are part of one of the largest insurance brokers in the world, so we have access to more property manager E&O insurance options to help find you the best coverage at the best price.
+We are part of one of the largest insurance brokers in the world, so we have access to more property manager E&O insurance options to help find you superior protection at an exceptional value, with pre-claim legal help included.

 Contact CRES at 800-880-2747 for a confidential discussion about your insurance needs today.